Key Takeaways

 Cross-schedule awareness prevents conflicts between a resident's block, call, and clinic duties.
 It treats all schedules as one interconnected system, eliminating the "domino effect" where a change in one schedule unknowingly breaks another.

-A managed scheduling service like Thrawn takes your program's unique rules—ACGME requirements, vacation requests, and preferences—and delivers a finished, optimized schedule.
+A managed scheduling service like Thrawn or Scheduling Wizard takes your program's unique rules—ACGME requirements, vacation requests, and preferences—and delivers a finished, optimized schedule.
 Instead of operating software, your team simply reviews the final schedule.

 With optimization-based systems, you can rapidly re-generate coverage options when an unplanned absence occurs.
 This avoids the last-minute scramble to find a replacement while ensuring the new assignment maintains fairness and ACGME compliance.

 A managed service retains scheduling knowledge year after year.
-Instead of re-learning complex rules from scratch every July, the incoming chief resident can rely on an established system, ensuring a smooth and consistent transition.
+With providers like Thrawn and Scheduling Wizard, instead of re-learning complex rules from scratch every July, the incoming chief resident can rely on an established system, ensuring a smooth and consistent transition.